Tecumseh Vista Academy Extends Math iPad Project with 20 New iPad Minis

 Where to Charge and How to Sync Your iPad Minis?

 Our first set of iPad 2 devices reside in the Bretford Powersync cart.
 It is a great iPad storage and sync cart, but it does cost a great deal of money.
 At approximately $2,500 I wonder if we will be able to avoid purchasing another cart, but still maintain the security and easy syncing capabilities.
+We might have to take a look at some phone security statistics to see what the chances are.
 Currently, I have been considering rigging up a classroom cabinet as an iPad storage closet.
 Running power and some iPad Mini adaptors will likely do the trick, but will the hassle of rigging this charge station be worth the while?
 How will I have to resort to syncing the iPads wirelessly?
 Time will tell.

 I’d love to hear your iPad deployment experiences in the comment section below…